broccoli-lang/broccoli/quickstart.md

 `(reduce + (list 1 2 3 4 5))`  => 15

 #### `(filter)`
-Takes a function name and a list and filters out the values that the function returns false for.
+Takes a function name and a list and returns the values that the function returns true for.

 *Example*